johnwcowan/r7rs-work/BytestringsCowan.md

-Returns a bytevector with the contents of *bytevector* plus sufficient additional bytes at the beginning/end containing *char-or-u8* (which can be either an ASCII character or an integer in the range 0-255) such that the length of the result is at least *len*.
+Returns a bytevector with the contents of *bytevector* plus sufficient additional bytes at the beginning/end containing *char-or-u8* (which can be either an ASCII character or an exact integer in the range 0-255) such that the length of the result is at least *len*.

 `(bytestring-trim `*bytevector pred*`)`